raksonibs/raimcrowd/README.md

 Credits

 Forked from catarse and neighbor.ly with awsome work by devton, josemarluedke, irio, jasewilson and civic geeks at neighbor.ly!
-Inspired by work being done by SpaceHive.com & Citizinvestor.com.
+Inspired by work being done at SpaceHive.com & Citizinvestor.com.

 License